Introduction

 Identify Key Components of Healthcare Data Warehouses

-(HDWs) are a type of built upon several key components that work together to enhance management and analytics.
+(HDWs) are a type of data warehouse built upon several key components that work together to enhance data management and analytics.
 Central to these components are various information sources, including electronic health records (EHRs), laboratory information systems, billing software, and wearable devices.
 These sources generate vast amounts of data that must be effectively integrated for comprehensive analysis.

 Examine Applications and Benefits of Data Warehouses in Healthcare